What is the blockchain doing in microfinance?

 The blockchain in microfinance

-Cryptocurrencies are primarily designed for finance, there is literally no way around it, but they are still able to contribute to various other platforms in terms of data storage and security and have been used in many a Bitcoin casino test.
-We’ve also seen this with their inclusion in the Medical industry.
+Cryptocurrencies are primarily designed for finance, there is literally no way around it, but they are still able to contribute to various other platforms in terms of data storage and security.
+We’ve seen this with their inclusion in the Medical industry.

 But their role in the microfinance sector would be huge if the adaptation went smoothly.
 For one, it is a lucrative endeavor, as around 1.7 billion people are considered as unbanked and in desperate need of global market participation.